 Taxis in Taipei

 Taxis are numerous and the most flexible way to get around in Taipei.
 They are considerably more expensive than public transport but affordable by global standards.
 Taxis charge higher rates at night and tipping is not expected.
+A taxi can either be ordered by calling a designated taxi company number or by using the taxi company app.

 Driving in Taipei